-The Intersect Conference Committee is excited to announced that the 2016 Intersect Conference will be held on Friday, November 4th and Saturday, November 5.
-The Intersect Conference Committee is looking forward to another successful conference following this past Fall's engaging and inspiring conference!
+The Intersect Conference Committee is excited to announce that the 2016 Intersect Conference will be held on Friday, November 4th and Saturday, November 5.
+The Intersect Conference Committee is looking forward to another successful conference following this past fall's engaging and inspiring conference!

 Intersect is FREE for Elon students, faculty, and staff.
 Attendees outside of the Elon University committee are welcomed and encouraged to attend.

 If you have specific questions, please contact Dana Carnes, Associate Director of the Center for Leadership (336-278-5323).